How to Plan Your Kitchen Appliance Project

 Choosing Ancillary Cooking Appliances

 The default for many people is buying a double oven.
-I think people are traumatized by Thanksgiving, thinking they need two ovens.
+You are almost traumatized by Thanksgiving and other holidays.

-You may indeed need two ovens if you cook.
-However, you now have an array of speed, steam, microwave, and drawer options.
+You may indeed need two ovens if you cook or host a lot.
+However, you now have an array of speed and steam ovens, microwaves, and drawer options.

-Placing a microwave or steam oven over a single oven makes a lot of sense to centralized.
+Placing a microwave or steam oven over a single oven makes sense to centralize.

 However, most of these options now fold down or pull out so they can be placed anywhere.

-For example, our microwave is way away from the wall oven because it's used so sparingly.
+For example, our microwave is far from the wall oven because it's used sparingly.

 Know you have options.